1er Régiment de Fusiliers Marins: Italy

-Following a trained supported phase, the 1er RFM disembarked in Naples at the corps of the 1er DFL, on April 22, 1944.
+Following a trained supported phase, the 1er RFM disembarked in Naples as part of the 1st Free French Division, on April 22, 1944.
 Since May 12, the regiment engaged in intense combats on Garigliano.
 While bearing the forefront of the division on three axes, the RFM led combats at Montefiascone and Radicofani.
 The regiment counted 61 killed out of which Amyot d'Inville and 140 wounded.

 Provence

-At the end of World War II, the regiment was disembarked in Provence, at Cavalaire-sur-Mer, under the command of Corvette captain Pierre de Morsier.
+At the end of World War II, the regiment disembarked in Provence, at Cavalaire-sur-Mer, under the command of Corvette captain Pierre de Morsier.

 The unit combatted for the liberation of Toulon and Hyères, then reclimbed through the valley of the Rhône, penetrated in Lyon, then reached Autun; the Savary squadron entered following a hard confrontation during which five men were killed and four were wounded.
-Savary done, in Côte d'Or, the liaison were assumed with units of the 2e DB (Leclerc) which disembarked in Normandy.
+Savary done, in Côte d'Or, the liaison were assumed with units of the 2nd Armored Division (Leclerc) which disembarked in Normandy.
 The RFM pursues the respective advancement in direction of the Vosgues.